CMPS-1600-amaus/class-notes-spr23/section-01/01-Java/01-Objects-Classes.md

 **Instance variables** are those attributes which every object gets its own copy of.

+If we don't implement any constuctors, java provides a default constructor.
+This is a constructor which takes no parameters and does nothing except call on a super classes constructor. (see inheritance notes)

 ## The `this` keyword

 `this` is the self-referential identifier.
 We use to directly refer to instance variables or instance methods.